carine-h/carine-h.github.io/posts/blog_10.md

 # Evaluating a Post-Election Narrative: Did Democrats Lose Big With Hispanics?
 While most Latinos voted for Biden this election cycle, Democrats' hold on this traditionally blue block is [reportedly](https://www.vox.com/21551025/latino-national-vote-biden-trump-2020-florida-texas) slipping.
-Indeed, the Democratic vote share margin drastically contracted in places like the Rio Grande Valley in Texas and southern Florida.
+Indeed, the Democratic vote share margin especially contracted in places like the Rio Grande Valley in Texas and in southern Florida.
 Meanwhile, Latinos in Arizona and California mostly voted blue, though some margins shrank in certain counties throughout these states.
 Overall, at least in Florida and Texas, Biden's performance fell flat in comparison to Clinton's run in 2016.

 Many have called for a reexamination of Democrats' approach to Latino voters.
 The main flaws being discussed seem to center around the following:
-1. The Latino vote is not a monolith blue bloc and cannot be taken for granted by Democrats
+1. The Latino vote is not a monolith blue bloc and cannot be taken for granted by Democrats.
-2. Democrats must tailor their Latino outreach to specific communities and their unique needs, much like the Trump campaign did
- The Trump campaign's emphasis on border safety as well as anti-socialism appealed directly to border counties in Texas and Cuban/Venezuelan/Nicaraguan communities in south Florida, respectively
+2. Democrats must tailor their Latino outreach to specific communities and their unique needs, much like the Trump campaign did.
+The Trump campaign's emphasis on border safety as well as anti-socialism seemed to appeal to border counties in Texas and Cuban/Venezuelan/Nicaraguan communities in south Florida, respectively.
-3. The Trump campaign's ground game in Latino-majority communities made a huge difference, especially in relation to Democrats' lack of resource allocation in these places
+3. The Trump campaign's ground game in Latino-majority communities made a huge difference, especially in relation to Democrats' lack of resource allocation in these places.

 This widespread conversation has prompted me to do a systematic analysis of Democrats' hold on the Latino vote.
 In this blog I explore and test the following narrative: **Democrats are losing their grip on the Hispanic voter bloc** which I hypothesize is due to their lack of tailored outreach and campaign resource allocation.
 I'll test this narrative doing the following:
 1. Looking at the relationship between the percentage of Hispanic residents in a Hispanic majority county and that county's 2020 Democratic vote share